 The enthusiasm with which the team has been met is already extraordinary.
 We very much expect that the project will allow the communities to get a handle on the current cholera outbreak – we’ve managed that elsewhere, so there is no reason to believe it can’t be accomplished in Rukwa.
-But more than that, the people of Rukwa will have demonstrated that, with the necessary knowledge-sharing and training, they will be able to take control of their lives, complete in the knowledge that clean water, and an end to waterborne illnesses, is within their grasp.
+But more than that, the people of Rukwa will have demonstrated that, with the necessary knowledge-sharing and training, they will be able to take control of their lives, complete in the knowledge that clean water, and an end to waterborne illnesses, are within their grasp.

 We expect that the eight teams will also significantly contribute to village economies.
-Funds that have been going toward medical treatment and pharmaceuticals (which can be up to 70% of a family’s income) will now towards better nutrition, home repair, development of small businesses, expanded agriculture.
+Funds that have been going toward medical treatment and pharmaceuticals (which can be up to 70% of a family’s income) will now be towards better nutrition, home repair, the development of small businesses, and expanded agriculture.
 School attendance will increase; fewer young children will experience parasitic stress.
 People will begin to be able to plan more rationally for their own futures.

 If each group builds and installs 400 Filters in the next 12 months, more than 40,000 people will have access to clean water; more, if Filters are shared.
 Also, if successful, we expect the groups to purchase more steel molds, which will expand their operations.

 The project is being directed by David Albert, Chairman of Friendly Water for the world, working with Stephen Marwa, Director of Hope Revival Children’s Organization (HRCO) in Musoma, Tanzania.
-The latter organization provides services orphans, children with HIV (and their parents), pregnant and parenting women.
+The latter organization provides services to orphans, children with HIV (and their parents), pregnant and parenting women.
 HRCO has spearheaded many initiatives in small business and cooperative development – leatherwork, chicken-raising, market-based vegetable growing, handicrafts, and manufacture of interlocking bricks.
 Stephen started work with Friendly Water for the World more than three years ago and has strong relationships with local governments in the region.